ArtFXDev/silex-doc/docs/td/Silex/SocketService/listeners.md

-They are automatically execute from index.js.
+Link between routes and events.
+They are automatically executed from index.js.

-So, if you want to add a new listeners, you just have to create a new.js files under listener directory
+So, if you want to add a new listeners, you just have to create a new js files under the listener directory.

 ## Files structure